 MLB Late Wednesday Draftstars DFS Preview and Projections for July 2, 2025

-Draftstars Australia's MLB Late Wednesday DFS contest starts at 11:40am AEST on July 2, 2025, and Fantasy Insider has looked at the data for every player on the slate to help you make winning line-ups.
+Draftstars Australia's MLB Late Wednesday DFS contest kicks off at 11:40am AEST on July 2, 2025, and Fantasy Insider has crunched the numbers for each player on the slate to help you create winning line-ups.

-A reliable Draftstars cheat sheet is a must for MLB fantasy players.
-This DFS preview is designed to help you assemble your fantasy teams for Draftstars' MLB contests and improve your season-long fantasy line-ups on Wednesday and beyond.
+An accurate Draftstars cheat sheet is crucial for MLB fantasy players.
+This DFS preview is designed to help you put together your fantasy teams for Draftstars' MLB contests and improve your season-long fantasy line-ups on July 2 and beyond.

 Featured MLB Games